 Snigdha Mishra says:

 No one can answer the questions about what he wants and what’s going on in his mind.
 How can I or anyone else tell you why he is doing what he is doing?
 If his behaviour irks you, then you can block him from all social media.
-In fact he has already told you that he wants to keep things professional between you, so what is the point of you dwelling on his behaviour?
+He has already told you that he wants to keep things professional between you, so what is the point of you dwelling on his behaviour?
 No good will come from that at all.
 If he is checking your WhatsApp status it doesn’t mean he is interested.

-You need to learn to move on, however hurtful it may be for you, because you clearly do not have an option.
+You need to learn to move on, however hurtful it may be for you because you do not have an option.
 Remember, it takes two to make a relationship and if either one isn’t interested, then there really can’t be a relationship at all.

 To answer your second question: